ikroeber/dotnet-kafka-example/README.md

 # dotnet-kafka-example

-This is a small example where I made two simple applications to server as producer and consumer for Kafka, respectively.
-This example didn't mind about topic partitions as it was developed just to showcase how easy using Kafka is using .NET, specially with the `Confluent.Kafka` package.
+This is a small example where two simple applications serve as producer and consumer for Kafka, respectively.
+The applications don't mind about topic partitions as they were developed just to showcase how easy using Kafka with .NET is, specially with the `Confluent.Kafka` package.

 ## Running the Applications